IQSS/datafest/multiple_approaches_combining_data/installation.md

 `bash /Users/Shared/datafest_2017/Installers/mac_odbc_config.command`

-4. If all installed successfully, you should see a confirmation message.
+4. If all installed successfully, you should see a confirmation message "Files are present and installed OK".
 If not, you will be informed, and you should download the *.ini files from the GitHub site found at 'installers > mac' and place in your invisible Library home folder.
-If you are stuck, please see the HelpDesk volunteers at DataFest concourse.
+If you are stuck, please show the error messages to the HelpDesk volunteers at DataFest concourse.